anna-ssi/anna-ssi.github.io/content/authors/anna/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

+# Education to show in About widget
+education:
+  courses:
+    - course: MSc in Computing Science
+      institution: University of Alberta
+      year: 2024
+    - course: BSc in Information Technologies
+      institution: National Polytechnic University of Armenia
+      year: 2021

+# Interests to show in About widget
+interests:
+  - Reinforcement Learning
+  - Continual Learning
+  - Single-lifetime agents
+  - Human and animal behaviors

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.
 profiles: